RJ/bevy_timewarp/NOTES.md

 assembles into that entity.

-Maybe all firing should work this way, rather than apply_inputs doing it? apply inputs makes sense for thrusting and rotating etc, but when you need an associated entity it's different.
+Maybe all firing should work this way, rather than apply_inputs doing it? apply inputs makes sense for thrusting and rotating etc, but when you need a new entity it's different.

 FireIntent<Bullet>(client_id, frame, bullet_blueprint) component ? could do the same on the client, since the client also prespawns entities to send them to the server, for matching up. can add the Prediction comp to that too to clean up misfires.